Living in Camberwell

 Is Camberwell a good place to live?

-What schools are in Camberwell?
+What are the schools in Camberwell like?

-What is the transport like in Camberwell?
+What is the average house price in Camberwell?

 Where does this data come from?